ahmedzak7/DevOps-Flask-WebApp/README.md

 # Simple Web Application

 This is a simple web application using [Python Flask](http://flask.pocoo.org/) and [MySQL](https://www.mysql.com/) database.
-This is used in the demonstration of development of Ansible Playbooks.
+This is used in the demonstration of development of Ansible Playbooks and Deploying to AWS ECS .

   Below are the steps required to get this working on a base linux system.

   - Install all required dependencies
   - Install and Configure Web Server
   - Start Web Server
+ ## Deploy the Docker App to AWS using Elastic Container Service (ECS)
+  We start by building a local docker image and uploading it to Elastic Container Registry.
+We create an ECS Cluster, and configure a task to run our docker image.
+Finally, we launch a Task into the cluster and expose the app to the internet via VPC.

 ## 1. Install all required dependencies